MV Kungsholm (1965): Design and construction

 The ship's passenger capacity was 713 as a transatlantic liner, but only 450 as a cruise ship before the addition of extra cabins increased the number of berths to 730.
-She carries 417 crew members.
+She carried 438 crew members.
 The maximum capacity utilizing upper (passenger) and lower (crew) berths is 994 persons.

 History

 Kungsholm - Swedish American Line

 As Kungsholm, the ship first entered service for the Swedish America Line in 1966 as a transatlantic ocean liner, the last liner built for the Gothenburg – New York City run.
 Although built for transatlantic service, she was also designed to spend a large proportion of the year cruising.

 Kungsholm - Flagship Cruises

 In 1975, the Swedish America Line closed its passenger services and Kungsholm was sold to Flagship Cruises, who retained her name and used her for cruising from the United States.
 She was re-registered in Liberia.

 Sea Princess - P&O Princess Cruises

-Rebuilding

 In 1978 she was purchased by P&O and was sent to Vegesack for rebuilding by Bremer Vulkan.
-She had her appearance dramatically altered by the removal of the forward (dummy) funnel, reshaping of her remaining funnel, and the addition of extra cabins.
-Under UK registry her tonnage had increased to 27,670 and she had accommodation for 750 passengers.
+She had her appearance dramatically altered by the removal of the dummy forward funnel, reshaping of the remaining funnel, and the addition of extra cabins.
+Under UK registry her tonnage increased to 27,670 GRT, and she had accommodation for 750 passengers.

-She was renamed Sea Princess and was initially based in Australia.
+She was renamed Sea Princess and initially based in Australia.
 From 1981 Sea Princess alternated between deployments with P&O's UK fleet and the subsidiary Princess Cruises fleet.
 Multiple episodes of The Love Boat were filmed on board when deployed in Australia.
 As her deployments changed, so did the colour of her funnel; buff (yellow) for P&O, white with the Sea Witch logo for Princess Cruises.